Internships at the American Library in Paris

 Saturdays from 10h00-18h00

 Candidates must be currently enrolled in a bachelor-level or masters-level program in order to be eligible for this internship position.
-The idea candidate is pursuing a Masters in Library Science, and will have a passion for English-language literature for children and teens, and experience working with young people.
+The ideal candidate is pursuing a Masters in Library Science, and will have a passion for English-language literature for children and teens, and experience working with young people.
 Knowledge of French is a plus!

 Applications are being accepted through 1 March 2024 for this role!

 Finalists will be interviewed by video call or telephone.
-Please send a cover letter and resume to: Celeste Rhoads, Children and Teens Services Manager:

 internships@americanlibraryinparis.org.